chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

    :name: wings_and_fuselage

-4. We continue with the addition of the tailwind.
+4. We continue with the addition of the tail wing.
 The tail wing is made from a combination of two superquadric ellipsoid shapes, one for the vertical plane of the tail wing and one for the horizontal plane of the tailwind.
 Along the cord of these sections, the shapes are made from elongated ellipsoids with a minor axis of 0.1 and a main axis of 0.3.
 The span of both shapes is defined using a 6-order power of length 1.
 The position is adjusted to fit with the tail of the fuselage.

 .. code-block:: text